NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 # Version Update:

+3.0.3 Added the function to change the port of a specific service: <strong>RefrePort</strong> (Per service instead of per server.).

 3.0.2 Added the alternative idea to update the traffic: to enlarge the limitation of the traffic rather than clear the used traffic.
 Function name: <strong>AddTraffic</strong>

 3.0.0 Configuration rearranged. <strong>Do not support</strong> old version anymore.
 Module name changed to <strong>SSAdmin</strong>.